Are you wondering how to grow your own holly flowers? If so, this article should help you learn the ropes.

-Birds love these berries just like we do (though of course, we don’t tend to eat them!), and they’ll happily snack on your ripened fruits.
+Birds love these bright red berries just like we do (though of course, we don’t tend to eat them!), and they’ll happily snack on your ripened fruits.
 You can keep them away by installing netting – or leave them be and enjoy their natural beauty in your garden.
 They won’t be harming your plants by munching on the berries.

 Hollies are largely regarded as being resistant to deer and other mammals, but the truth is that some varieties are better at this than others.
 The varieties with spiny leaves tend to be avoided by most grazers while Japanese and blue holly are often munched on by deer.

 When planted in the ideal conditions, there are few other pests and diseases you’ll need to worry about.
 Most diseases that affect holly plants are fungal in nature, with the most common ones being leaf spot, root rot, canker, and powdery mildew.

 These can be prevented by practicing the watering guidelines we mentioned above and by maintaining proper spacing between your plants to allow for air circulation.
 Consider the mature size of your hollies when you plant.
 If they end up taking up more space than you anticipated, prune heavily to open up some air space.

 Holly is a shrub that responds quite well to pruning.
 You can easily make a hedge or a fun geometric shape by pruning your holly in various ways.
 If you accidentally overhear your plant, that’s no problem – you can correct your mistake by making deeper cuts to allow light to penetrate through and to rectify any bare spots.